Anjiang-Wei/DSLMapper/README.md

 #### For Legion Program
 Register the [callback function](https://github.com/Anjiang-Wei/DSLMapper/blob/224d1e0239714d823d1a9d334a8eb5459f8a3e2d/src/dsl_mapper.cc#L2190) to the Legion runtime.
-The callback will invoke the [function](https://github.com/Anjiang-Wei/DSLMapper/blob/224d1e0239714d823d1a9d334a8eb5459f8a3e2d/src/dsl_mapper.cc#L2120) to create mappers.
+The callback will invoke the [function](https://github.com/Anjiang-Wei/DSLMapper/blob/224d1e0239714d823d1a9d334a8eb5459f8a3e2d/src/dsl_mapper.cc#L2120) to create mappers (i.e., replacing the default mapper).

+Besides, users can turn on [logging wrapper](https://legion.stanford.edu/debugging/#mapper-logging-wrapper) to record the mapping decisions by passing `-wrapper` in the command line.

 User can try the DSL mapper while having an existing customized C++ mapper, and we allow users to choose whether to choose DSL mapper or the original customized C++ mapper from command line (`-dslmapper`).
 This is function that we change for the [circuit mapper](https://github.com/Anjiang-Wei/legion/blob/example/language/examples/circuit_mapper.cc#L453-L522) to support it.

 In this way, users can choose whether to use DSL mapper by passing `-dslmapper` in the command line (without recompilation).

-Besides, users can turn on [logging wrapper](https://legion.stanford.edu/debugging/#mapper-logging-wrapper) to record the mapping decisions by passing `-wrapper` in the command line.

 #### For Regent Program
 The original compilation flow needs to be customized in order to integrate DSL mapper: